Aditya1145-sys/CODSOFT/README.md

-# Internship project of pythn
+# Internship project of python